zhuchen96/cell_linking_challenge/README.md

 ## **Training Details (3D Datasets)**
 - Missing intermediate 3D masks are generated using a fine-tuned **SAM-Med3D** model.
 - The model is fine-tuned individually for each 3D dataset, using ~10% of the dataset’s time frames for training.
-- Training script and detailed description of training will be available later.

 ---